Lane Snapper Size Limit Change: What It Means for You

 What does the Lane Snapper size limit increase mean for you?

-The Gulf Council’s proposal to increase the Lane Snapper size limit is a deliberate action to regulate annual catch limits and reduce the possibility of in-season closures.
+The Gulf Council’s decision to increase the Lane Snapper size limit is a deliberate action to regulate annual catch limits and reduce the possibility of in-season closures.

 In other words, this 10-inch rule means you’ll have to release smaller and younger specimens more often.
 But at the same time, it also means that you’ll get the chance to go after Lane Snappers longer during the year, as their season will last longer as well.